avarshvir/CodeChef_DSA/CodeChef_1_star/Too_many_items/READMe.md

 # Too many items
-### Chef bought
-𝑁
-N items from a shop.
-Although it is hard to carry all these items in hand, so Chef has to buy some polybags to store these items.
+### Chef bought N items from a shop.
+Although it is hard to carry all these items in hand, so Chef has to buy some polybags to store these items.1 polybag can contain at most 10 items.

-1
-1 polybag can contain at most
-10
-10 items.
 What is the minimum number of polybags needed by Chef?

-Input Format
+### Input Format
 The first line will contain an integer
 𝑇
 T - number of test cases.
 Then the test cases follow.